 In-room cabling and walls:

 Installing patch cords over a wall to an adjacent room is a violation of fire code.
-Contact ITS to order sufficient wiring so that computers/devices are connected to network jacks in the SAME room.
-Please contact IRT once the wire is installed so we can ensure the network activations to our equipment are complete.
+Contact UIT/ITS to order sufficient wiring so that computers/devices are connected to network jacks in the SAME room.
+Please be sure to include the request to activate the jack after the wire is installed.